openstack/requirements/README.rst

 merged constraints, otherwise your change may fail if it is incompatible with the current tested constraints.

-A change to the minimum specified vesion of a library in ``global-requirements.txt`` currenty requires adjusting the ``lower-constraints.txt`` file alongside with the new constrainted coinstallable version of minimums.

 Regenerating involves five steps.

 1) Install the dependencies needed to compile various Python packages::